Delta 8 THC had a good run in North Dakota until May 2021, when state legislators passed a bill that banned this cannabinoid.

 Most experts agree that D-8 is not a true “synthetically derived” compound because synthetic cannabinoids are man-made, dangerous, mind-altering chemicals developed from non-organic sources.
 Delta-8 is made from hemp-derived cannabidiol (CBD), which definitely makes it a non-synthetic compound.

-As of this writing, Delta-8 is NOT legal to buy in North Dakota.
+As of this writing, delta 8 is not legal to buy in North Dakota.
 The Flickertail State banned the sale and manufacture of D-8 THC products.
 Residents of North Dakota should avoid buying D-8 products until the law potentially changes or cannabis is fully legalized.

 Be Sure to Check Out:

-This hemp derivative is NOT legal to buy in North Dakota at this time.
+This hemp derivative is not legal to buy in North Dakota at this time.

 You should avoid ordering D-8 products online if you live in North Dakota.
+The best alternatives are full spectrum CBD products and Mr. Hemp Flower’s Farm Bill compliant delta 9 THC gummies (10mg).

 Residents of D-8 friendly states can shop a wide range of products online safely and discreetly.